marabian/useful-keyboard-shortcuts/README.md

 Open file on right side - `cmd \`

-cmd option 0 -> if you have right window open, toggles it between horizontal/vertical mode
+toggles right editor(s) between horizontal/vertical mode (must have more than 1 open) - `cmd option 0`

 cmd p -> search for files to open (opens in focused editor if have multiple open)